ekoindia/openapi-spec/markdown/README.md

 ```

-### 1.4  Validate Customer eKYC OTP
+### 1.4  Validate Customer eKYC OTP API
-Use this API to verify the OTP sent to your user/agent.
+Use this API to verify the OTP sent to the sender's Aadhaar-registered mobile number.

 #### Details
 - **Method:** PUT